Richie765/meteor-pg/README.md

 as possible.

 It provides a method to publish PostgreSQL queries on the server.
-The query result will be available in a Minimongo collection, reactively, on the client-side.
+The query result will be available reactively on the client in a Minimongo collection.
 The collection can be used in the usual way.

 Data modifications (UPDATE, INSERT) can only be made from the server side.